 What Are Fibroids?
 What Are The Treatments For Fibroids?

 Fibroids are non-cancerous (benign) tumors that grow from the muscle layers of the uterus (womb).
-They are also known as uterine fibroids, myomas, or fibromyomas.
-The singular of uterine fibroids is Uterine Fibroma.
+They are also known as uterine fibroids, myomas, leiomyomas, or fibromyomas.
+The singular of uterine fibroids is uterine fibroma.
 Fibroids are growths of smooth muscle and fibrous tissue.
 Fibroids can vary in size, from that of a bean to as large as a melon.

-Malignant (cancerous) growths on the smooth muscles inside the womb can develop, called leiomyosarcoma of the womb.
-However, this is extremely rare.
+In extremely rare cases, malignant (cancerous) growths on the smooth muscles inside the womb can develop, which is called a leiomyosarcoma of the uterus.

 There are four types of fibroids

-These are located outside the wall of the uterus.
-They can develop into pedunculated fibroids (stalks).
+2. Subserosal fibroids: these are located outside the wall of the uterus.
+They can develop into pedunculated fibroids (with stalks).
 Subserosal fibroids can become quite large.

-These are located in the neck of the womb (the cervix).
+4. Cervical fibroids: these are located in the neck of the uterus (the cervix).

 More information please go to fibroid.net